 - 6.1 The municipal manager or his/her nominee must, subject to the guidelines provided by the National Treasury and Executive/ Mayoral Committee of the municipality, make provision for the following classification of services:-

 - (a) Trading services

 - i.
 Water

 - ii.
 Electricity

 - (b) Economic services

 - i.
 Refuse removal.

 - ii.
-Sew erage disposal.
+Sewerage disposal.

 - (c) Community and subsidised services

-- These include all those services ordinarily being rendered by the municipality excluding those mentioned in 6.1 (a) and (b).
+These include all those services ordinarily being rendered by the municipality excluding those mentioned in 6.1 (a) and (b).

 - 6.2 Trading and economic services as referred to in clauses (a) and (b) must be ring fenced and financed from service charges while community and subsidised services referred to in clause (c) will be financed from surpluses on trading and economic services, regulatory fees, rates and rates related income.

-- 7. CATEGORIES OF PROPERTY (To be tailor made after completion of valuation roll)
+7. CATEGORIES OF PROPERTY

-- 7.1 Different rates may be levied in respect of the following categories of rateable properties and such rates will be determined on an annual basis during the compilation of the annual budget:- (note: categories only to be finalised after completion of valuation roll)
+- 7.1 Different rates may be levied in respect of the following categories of rateable properties and such rates will be determined on an annual basis during the compilation of the annual budget:

 - 7.1.1 Residential properties;

 - 7.1.2 Industrial properties;

 - 7.1.3 Business properties;

-- 7.1.4 Farm properties (including small holdings) used for:-
+- 7.1.4 Agricultural properties:

+- 7.1.5 Multiple purposes

-- Agricultural purposes only;
+- 7.1.6 Public Services purposes

-- Commercial purposes;

-- Industrial purposes;

-- Residential purposes;

-- Mining purposes;

-- A combination of above purposes;

-- 7.1.5 Farm properties not used for any purpose;
+- 7.1.7 Mining properties

-- 7.1.6 State ow ned properties;
+- 7.1.8 Government owned properties;

-- 7.1.7 Municipal properties;
+- 7.1.9 Municipal properties;

-- 7.1.8 Public service infrastructure referred to in the Act;
+- 7.1.10 Public service infrastructure referred to in the Act;

-- 7.1.9 Informal settlements;

-- 7.1.10 State trust land;

-- 7.1.11 Communal land as defined in section 1 of the Communal Land Rights Act of 2004;

-7.1.12 Properties-
+- 7.1.11 Properties owned by Public Benefit Organisations;

+- 7.1.12 Private open space

+- 7.1.13 Private roads

+- 7.1.14 Protected areas

+- 7.1.15 Public worship

+- 7.1.16 Vacant

+- 7.2 Subject to section 19, in terms of the criteria set out in the rates policy, levy different rates for different categories of rateable property, as determined in section 8 subsection (2) and (3) of the MPRA, the categories were determined according to the following criteria-

-- acquired through the Provision of the Land and Assistance Act, 1993(Act 126 of 1993), or the Restitution of Land Rights Act, 1994 (Act 22 of 1994); or - Properties subject to the Communal Property Associations Act, 1996 (Act 28 of 1996); - 7.1.13 Properties owned by Public Benefit Societies; - 7.2 In determining the category of a property referred to in 7.1 the municipality shall take into consideration the following criteria or a combination thereof:- - The formal zoning of the property; - Tow nship establishment approvals; - The use of the property; - Permitted use of the property; and - The geographical area in which the property is situated. - 7.3 In order to create certainty and to ensure consistency the criteria mentioned in 7.2 shall be applied as indicated below in order of priority and no deviation is permissible:- - 7.3.1 Properties shall first of all be categorised in accordance with their formal zoning.
+- 7.2.1 actual use of the property

+- 7.2.2 permitted use of the property; or

+- 7.2.3 a combination of 7.2.1 and 7.2.2

+- 7.3 In order to create certainty and to ensure consistency the criteria mentioned in 7.2 shall be applied as indicated below in order of priority and no deviation is permissible:-

-Town planning schemes, town establishment schemes and town planning regulations may be used to determine the formal zoning. - 7.3.2 If, for whatever reason, the status or zoning of a property cannot be determined in terms of 7.3.1 the actual use shall then be determined in order to appropriately categorise such property.
+- 7.3.1 Properties shall first of all be categorised in accordance with their formal zoning.
+Town planning schemes, town establishment schemes and town planning regulations may be used to determine the formal zoning.

+- 7.3.2 If, for whatever reason, the status or zoning of a property cannot be determined in terms of 7.3.1 the actual use shall then be determined in order to appropriately categorise such property.
 All relevant information, including circumstantial evidence, may be taken into consideration in an attempt to determine for what purpose the property is being used.
 A physical inspection may be done to acquire the necessary information.